sanhernandezmon/Lechoneira-web-app/README.md

-## 💍 Wedding Website
+## Lechoneira web app

-This is a personal project thrilled to share our journey with you as we prepare for our special day.
-This website is designed to provide you with all the information you need about our wedding, including details about the venue, schedule, gallery, and more.
+This project is a web interface that manages inventary and sales for Lechoneir restaurant

 ## 📦 Technologies Used